Original Mario designer on keeping the 2D series fresh for nearly 40 years

 “But with that in mind, we don’t want to change the fundamental “fun” part of what is Mario.
 And, of course, that is having players play through a course again and again so they become more proficient with the skillset.
 And of course, players, as they’re playing through and growing their skill set, will find all sorts of new discoveries, new interesting things, as they’re playing through these courses repeatedly.”

-He says that the same approach has been made with Wonder.
+He says that the same approach has been made with Super Mario Bros.
+Wonder.

 “It’s very easy for me to say it like that, but in reality, it’s a very difficult thing to do.
 Let me give you an example.
 One of the things we set up for ourselves was a period where we were not allowed to use any enemies, gimmicks, or any of the gameplay elements from previous titles,” he notes.
 “And that’s because people who are involved in game development will sometimes lead on those past successes, or gimmicks, or whatnot, that they’ve created.
 And so really, setting up those restrictions, those boundaries, for our developments, created a development environment that we really hadn’t used before.”

 For what it’s worth, those self-appointed creative challenges paid off.
-At a recent preview event, I played Wonder for about an hour, and I came away adoring the whole experience so far.
+At a recent preview event, I played Super Mario Bros.
+Wonder for about an hour, and I came away adoring the whole experience so far.
 You can read my full thoughts on the game here.

-Additionally, check out our full interview with Tezuka and Wonder director Shiro Mouri for more insight into the game’s development and new features.
+Additionally, check out our full interview with Tezuka and Super Mario Bros.
+Wonder director Shiro Mouri for more insight into the game’s development and new features.

 Super Mario Bros.
 Wonder will release exclusively on the Nintendo Switch on October 20th.